abodthedude25/cpsc526/assignment2/README.md

 #### **sha256**

+The sha256 command computes the SHA256 hash of a file on the server.
+The server reads the file, computes its hash, and returns it to the client.
+If the file does not exist, the server sends an error message.

 -   **Usage**: `sha256 <filename>`
--   **Client-Side**:
-    -   Sends filename to server.
--   **Server-Side**:
-    -   Computes SHA256 hash of the file and returns it.
-    -   If file not found, returns an error message.
 -   **Example**:
     ```bash
     > sha256 code.cpp